Barley and I flew from Panama to Minneapolis this weekend. It was his first time flying, and it went really smoothly!

 - A short leash.
 This is not the time for a flexi-lead.
 Then again, you probably know that if you’re really handling a service dog.
 I used a four-foot lead and I wish I’d had one even shorter.

 - A mat for your dog.
 I use my jacket, but it’s helpful to have something a bit warmer and a bit softer for your dog to lie on.
+The floor of airplanes is quite cold!
 Many friends love using soft bath mats – they’re rollable and easy to bring.

 - A lint roller.
 It’s not a must-have, but it’s nice to just clean up your pup’s fur after you leave a spot.
 People really appreciated that I did this!